Stationary machines establish themselves

 In 1956, Berthold Leibinger begins an experimental diploma thesis at TRUMPF and deals with improving the cutting process for curve shears.
 After receiving his diploma certificate from the University of Stuttgart in 1957, Leibinger works at TRUMPF until 1958, when he takes up a position at the Cincinnati Milling Machine Company in Cincinnati, Ohio, USA, which at the time is the world's largest machine tool manufacturer.

 TRUMPF patents the coordinate guide for sheets: It is the starting point for the NC control, which will soon be used on all machine tools.
-This technical development overcomes the manual guiding of sheets by the machine operator and enables cutouts and contours to be nibbled (continuous punching) down to the millimeter.
+This technical development eliminates the need for the machine operator to manually guide the sheets and enables cutouts and contours to be nibbled (continuous punching) down to the millimetre.
 The coordinate guide is the first step towards numerically controlled feed motion.